-With Senja at Yves Saint Laurent in Villa Mabrouka in Tangier
+With Senja visiting Yves Saint Laurent in Villa Mabrouka in Tangier

-That morning we ran away from the festival for a bit and ran into him.
+That morning, we left the festival and ran into him.
 We recognized him immediately.
-He is our neighbour, lives in the villa next to us and dresses in long white dresses with embroidered details.
-He looks like a Frenchman in Tangier, just like a furniture and clothing designer.
-He also recognized us.
-Senja gave him a mischievous nod with Bonjour.
-He stopped and invited us to breakfast.
+It was our neighbor, who lives in the villa next door and usually can be seen wearing long white dresses with embroidered details.
+He looks like a Frenchman in Tangier, a possible furniture and clothing designer.
+He recognized us too.
+Senja gave him a mischievous nod followed by a bonjour.
+He stopped for a second and invited us for breakfast.

-His gait is expressive and emphasises the movement of the dress.
-In his hand is a cigar, which appears to be part of his hand along with a gold bracelet of Venetian work.
+His gait was expressive emphasizing the movement of the dress.
+Holding a cigar, which appears to be a part of his hand along with a gold bracelet of Venetian work.

 Photo archive Yves Saint Lauren

 We walked through the garden to the pool.
-The silence is disturbed by the chirping of birds and for a moment his deep sigh: “Ah, I would never move from here.”
-If everyone who needs me could come here…and let me draw, choose materials.
+Silence was being interrupted by birds chirping and his deep sigh: “Ah, I could stay here forever.
+If everyone who needed me could just come here…and let me draw, choose materials.
 Every day on the street I find another muse for a future model.

-… Such colours do not exist anywhere in the world”.
+… Such colors cannot be found anywhere in the world”.

-Maids noiselessly pass by us, i.e. handsome young Moroccans carrying wicker bags with white towels in their hands…
+Maids passed us by silently, actually they were handsome young Moroccans carrying wicker bags with white towels.

-“In Morocco, I realised that the range of colours I use is like their decorative tiles or kaftan colors.
+“In Morocco, I realized that the range of colors I use is like their decorative tiles or kaftan colors.
 I owe this country courage, its strong harmony, color combinations and creativity.
-This culture became mine, I took it, transformed it and adapted it.”
+This culture became mine; I embraced it, transformed it and adapted it.”

 “They will serve us breakfast here in the garden if you don’t mind?”

-“I grew up in Algeria and when I first came to Tangier I felt a strong attraction and memory of something deep inside me.
-Here I am really like in the best memory or dreams.
+“I grew up in Algeria and when I first came to Tangier, I felt a strong attraction and a memory of something deep inside me.
+Here I really feel like living in the best memory or dreams.

-Uniformed young Moroccans paraded again, a cook, a waiter and a few others who followed us bringing and taking away.
+Uniformed young Moroccans paraded again, a cook, a waiter and a few others who followed them bringing things and taking them away.

-They brought us jasmine tea and two kaftans, purple and green, if we wanted to change to be more comfortable.
-The neighbour loves to lie on the grass, on a Moroccan handmade rug that he may have designed himself.
+They brought us jasmine tea and two kaftans, one purple and the other green, in case we wanted to change into something more comfortable.
+Our neighbor loves to lie on the grass, on a Moroccan handmade rug that he may have designed himself.

-While the neighbour was napping, Senja and I wandered around the property.
-We were followed all the time by the property guards, of course again Moroccans in tight white pants and T-shirts.
-They were embarrassed to be looked at.
+While the neighbor was napping, Senja and I wandered around the property.
+We were constantly followed by the property guards, once again Moroccans in tight white pants and T-shirts.
+They felt embarrassed if we would look at them.

-Senja was less patient than me, so at one point she asked to be left alone.
+Senja was less patient than me, so at one point she asked them to leave us alone.

-It’s time for Senja’s photo shoot and my meditation… Out of the corner of my eye, I see Senja catching shadows on the emerald tiles of the pool and the neighbour holding the chair she is balancing on.
-The photos are even more exciting when she changes into a brick-coloured caftan and walks down a few steps into the pool while he takes her photo.
+It was time for Senja’s photo shoot and my meditation.
+I observed Senja quietly catching shadows on the emerald tiles of the pool and the neighbor holding the chair she is balancing on.
+The photos become even more exciting when she changed into a brick-colored caftan and walked down a few steps into the pool while he photographed her.

 Villa Mabrouka (translated as “House of Happiness”) is the former home of Yves Saint Laurent and Pierre Bergé, and since last year a boutique hotel, a villa with 12 rooms.

-Senja and I encountered quiet resistance from employees who were under stress because of “important local guests at lunch”.
-We didn’t like it, but we still ordered champagne and a cold shrimp salad.
-They warned us several times that photography was prohibited.
+Senja and I encountered some quiet resistance from employees who were under stress because of “an important visit for lunch”.
+We didn’t like that, but we still ordered champagne and a cold shrimp salad.
+They warned us several times that taking photos was prohibited.

-So I decided to write you this story and thank Yves Saint Laurent, a dear neighbour from my imagination.
+That’s how I decided to write this story for you and thank Yves Saint Laurent, a dear neighbor from my imagination.

 Links: